 What Does a Dehumidifier Do?

-There are several different types of dehumidifier, which we will cover below, but they can be portable and fixed which means if you often move where your laundry is set out to dry you can move your dehumidifier with it.
+There are several different types of dehumidifiers, which we will cover below, but they can be portable and fixed which means if you often move where your laundry is set out to dry you can move your dehumidifier with it.

 Will Using a Dehumidifier Speed Up Drying My Laundry?

 But as well as combating the extra moisture, a dehumidifier will also draw wetness from the clothes themselves and help them dry quicker.
-Some models of dehumidifier also have a “boost” button which makes them work harder and can be really helpful to use just as your wet laundry comes out the machine!
+Some models of dehumidifiers also have a “boost” button which makes them work harder and can be really helpful to use just as your wet laundry comes out of the machine!

 How Do I Use a Dehumidifier to Dry My Clothes?